 Always springing forward

 So is daylight saving time, with all of its inconveniences, financial costs and benefits, here to stay?
-Nearly half of Americans (47 percent) in a 2010 Rasmussen poll would rather it not be, saying it's not worth the hassle.
+Nearly half of Americans (40 percent) in the 2012 Rasmussen poll would rather it not be, saying it's not worth the hassle.

 "It's a continuing saga," says Prerau, adding that he thinks it is still a net financial benefit to the economy.